bhall2001/flyball-master-manual/tournament_schedule.md

 Release the mouse button to insert the race at the new location.
 Flyball Master's conflict resolution engine kicks in at this point.
 Any changes to conflicts are immediately displayed on the screen.

 ###Schedule Export
-Once a schedule is created, you can export it our of Flyball Master.
-This allows creation of file that can be used to communicate the schedule to teams.
-Also, teams are able to create there on custom race schedule forms for the event.
+Once a schedule is created, you can export it out of Flyball Master.
+The exported file can be used for communications with Clubs attending the event.

 ###Schedule Lock
 It is critical that the schedule not change when it is determined to be final.
 Click the "Lock" button to lock the schedule.
 Once the schedule is locked, it is not possible to make any changes to the the schedule.